 Tigre began his permaculture exploration in 2010 while living in Oakland, California.
 After a bicycle trip through Ecuador and Peru where Tigre fell in love with the Amazon rainforest, he returned to San Diego to live with his now wife, Lola, and their two adorable beasties.
-Now living in Fallbrook, California, Tigre manages Ecology Artisans marketing and web presence as well as his and Lola’s life coaching website, Wild Playground.
-In his spare time Tigre consults, teaches and implements holistic design for clients and his own home.
+Now living in Fallbrook, California, Tigre manages Ecology Artisans marketing and web presence as well as his and Lola’s soul mentoring website, Wild Playground.
+In his spare time Tigre consults, teaches and implements holistic design for friends, family and his own home.

 Tigre is a certified Water Wise Landscape Professional and is also a qualified California Landscape Contractor.